Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_landcover_percentages.md

 >> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest_file contains polygon geometries.

 >> - buffer_type *(string {"euclidian", "network"})* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the way in which the area of interest should be composed.
 If "euclidian", a straight line distance will be used based on the buffer distance as specified by the buffer_dist argument.
-If "network", isoschrone maps will be composed based on the additional arguments of trip_time and travel_speed.
+If "network", isochrone maps will be composed based on the additional arguments of trip_time and travel_speed.

 >> - buffer_dist *(int)* – to be defined if buffer_type is set to "euclidian" and optional if buffer_type is set to "network".
 The distance in meters that will be used to compute the area of interest surrounding the geometries of the point_of_interest file.
 NOTE: In case buffer_type is set to "network", buffer_dist should not be specified if travel_speed and trip_time arguments are specified.